fhellwig/denormalize/README.md

 `normalizeProperties(map [, normalizeArrays])`

 - Performs the inverse of the `denormalizeProperties` function.
-Calling this with the map from the previous example would result in the original JavaScript object being returned.
+Calling this with the map from the previous example results in the original JavaScript object being returned.

 - The second parameter defaults to `true` meaning that the `normalizeArrayProperties` function (see below) is called on the return value before it is returned.
 This eliminates holes in all arrays.